MicrosoftDocs/customer-insights/ci-docs/review-unification.md

 When needed, [make changes to the unification settings](data-unification-update.md) and rerun the unified profile.

+### Output entities from data unification

+Deduplication and conflation entities are created and display in the **System** section in the **Entities** page.
+A deduplicated entity for each of the source entities is created with the name **Deduplication_DataSource_Entity**.
+The **ConflationMatchPairs:CustomerInsights** entity contains information about cross-entity matches.

+A deduplication output entity contains the following information:
+- IDs / Keys
+  - Primary key and Alternate ID fields.
+Alternate ID field consists of all the alternate IDs identified for a record.
+  - Deduplication_GroupId field shows the group or cluster identified within an entity that groups all the similar records based on the specified deduplication fields.
+It's used for system processing purposes.
+If there are no manual deduplication rules specified and system defined deduplication rules apply, you may not find this field in the deduplication output entity.
+  - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
+If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
+- Fields used to define the deduplication rules.
+- Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.

 ## Next Step

 - For B-to-B, perform [contact unification](data-unification-contacts.md).